Bwa

 - Renewable Energy Use

-- There is growing interest in renewable energy sources, such as solar power, to meet community needs sustainably.
+- There is growing interest in renewable energy sources like solar power.

 - Community Involvement In Practices

-- Community involvement is central to environmental and cultural practices, with collective decision-making and participation in conservation efforts.
+- Community involvement is crucial in environmental and cultural practices.

 - Environmental Education Programs